-I consume every possible opportunity to learn from people and experience our wide world.
-One of my projects along the way is learning Italian and there are two expressions that I now apply to career and life:
+I consume every possible opportunity to learn from people and experience our wide, wide world.
+One of my projects along the way was learning Italian, and there are two expressions that are worth sharing: